 Description Learners will create a model of their dream house or room and learn about geometry and operations!
+Learners will then draw and color 2D shapes to represent different parts of the room or house, considering the totals from their tables and present their drawings to family and friends.
 Leading Question How can we use shapes to build our dream house?
-Total Time Required ~ 3.5 hours in total over 4 days Supplies Required Paper/cardboard, ruler/measuring tape, color pens, scissors, glue/tape/stapler Learning Outcomes Understanding 2 dimensional shapes and their properties Able to do addition within 10 Previous Learning - Numbers 1-10 Topics Covered and Skills Developed 2 Dimensional (2D) shapes Construction Vocabulary - 2D shapes, sides, corners Addition within 10 Drawing and design skills Creativity skills Presentation and communication skills
+Total Time Required ~ 3.5 hours in total over 4 days Supplies Required Paper/cardboard, ruler/measuring tape, color pens, scissors, glue/tape/stapler Subjects Math (geometry and operations), Engineering Supervision High supervision Learning Outcomes Learners will be able to: Develop an understanding of various 2D shapes, including their sides and corners (vertices), and learn to identify and name these shapes.
+Practice basic addition skills within the range of numbers 1-10 Enhance their drawing and design skills by creating a blueprint or model of their dream house or room using 2D shapes.
+Foster creativity by designing and decorating their dream house or room with imaginative elements.
+Improve presentation and communication skills by sharing their design ideas and the shapes used with family members.
+Previous Learning Numbers 1-10 Topics Covered and Skills Developed 2 Dimensional (2D) shapes Construction Vocabulary - 2D shapes, sides, corners Addition within 10 Drawing and design skills Creativity skills Presentation and communication skills